Jibanananda Das: Depiction of nature

-Poetics
+Legacy

-Jibanananda Das started writing and publishing in his early 20s.
-During his lifetime he published only 269 poems in different journals and magazines, of which 162 were collected in seven anthologies, from Jhara Palak to Bela Obela Kalbela.
+During his lifetime, Das published only 269 poems in different journals and magazines, of which 162 were collected in seven anthologies, from Jhara Palak to Bela Obela Kalbela.
+After his death, it was discovered that, in addition to poetry, Das had written 21 novels and 108 short stories.

 Many of his poems have been published posthumously at the initiative of his brother Asokananda Das, sister Sucharita Das and nephew Amitananda Das, and the efforts of Dr. Bhumendra Guha, who over the decades copied them from scattered manuscripts.
 By 2008, the total count of Jibananda's known poems stood at almost 800.
 In addition, numerous novels and short stories were discovered and published about the same time.